Skifska gas field: History

+It was estimated that if the project was successful, it would reduce Ukraine's Russian gas imports by around 10%.
 Original plans intended to start the exploration programme in 2015 on the block with estimated natural gas and condensates resources in the range of 200 to 250 e9m3.
 Potential future production contingent to success during the exploration campaign could yield around 550 e6cuft/d.